How can I get involved?

 2. Register for the Family Network.
 Members of the Parent Network help new Roanoke grads prepare for the real world by assisting with advising, interviewing and providing internships.
 Register now.

 3. Give to the Roanoke Rising campaign.
 Tuition only covers about 50% of what it actually costs to educate a student.
 The difference is provided by gifts from alumni, friends and parents.
 Roanoke Rising is an investment that makes it possible for students to receive a top-notch education that will benefit them throughout life.
-Give now.
+Make A Gift.

 4. Help set up internships for students.
 Internships are one of the best ways Roanoke students can prepare for a career.
 Offer one through an organization you run, or ask an organization you're involved with to consider offering one for a Roanoke student.
 Inquire here.